Achievable logoAchievable logo

 f′(x)=−8x3+15x2+2x+5

-You could also fully expand the function to use only the power rule.
-Give these a try for extra practice, and to confirm the above answer!
+You could also fully expand the entire function and use only the power rule.

 Let’s do a word problem that involves derivatives.